 Details of the nominations can be found in the Bent Spoon Nominations page.

-- 2013: Chiropractors’ Association of Australia and the Chiropractic Board of Australia.
+- 2013: Chiropractors’ Association of Australia and the Chiropractic Board of Australia for failing to ensure their own members — including some committee members — adhere to their policy announcements.

 - 2012: Fran Sheffield of Homeopathy Plus! for advocating the use of magical sugar and water in place of tried and true vaccination for many deadly diseases, most notably Whooping Cough.